 SOURCE TEXTS: Marietti 1971 editionFoundational in its consideration of being and the transcendentals, the Metaphysics of Aristotle is a dense and difficult work on its own.
 This volume contains the first half of St. Thomas’s commentary on the Metaphysics, beginning with discussing the views of Aristotle’s predecessors and moving towards a discussion of being.

 TRANSLATORS: Richard J. Blackwell, Pierre H. Conway et alia

 SOURCE TEXTS: Leonine 1884 editionThis volume is devoted to St. Thomas’s commentary on the Physics.
 The Physics is the first book of Aristotle’s science of nature: beginning with the principles of coming to be, St. Thomas masterfully builds on Aristotle’s treatment of matter and form, place and void, motion and time, before finally concluding with the demonstration of the existence of the First Unmoved Mover.

 TRANSLATOR: Kenelm Foster and Sylvester Humphries; Kevin White and Edward M. Macierowski

 SOURCE TEXTS: Leonine 1992 edition, Marietti 1950 edition, E.J.
-Brill 1965 editionThe final volume in our set of Commentaries on Aristotle includes the Tabula Libri Ethicorum and the commentary on Politics.
-The Tabula Libri Ethicorum is a table drawn up by St. Thomas that organizes the principal themes in the Nicomachean Ethics and Albert the Great’s commentary on the Nicomachean Ethics.
-In the incomplete commentary on Politics St. Thomas examines Aristotle’s political thought.
+Brill 1965 editionThe final volume in our set of Commentaries on Aristotle provides the commentary on Politics.
+In the incomplete commentary on Politics, St. Thomas examines Aristotle’s political thought.

 Vol. 48: De CaeloSTATUS: Translating